 Get comfy in front of the camera.

-I’m not going to pretend that heavily-documented PDA is something most people are naturally comfortable with, but with the help of an experienced photographer and direction over posing, you’ll feel like total pros and wonder what you were so nervous about in the first place.
+I won't pretend that heavily-documented PDA is something most people are naturally comfortable with.
+With the help of an experienced photographer and direction over posing, you'll feel like total pros and wonder what you were nervous about in the first place.

 Have professional images to use as decor on the big day.

 From framed 4"x6" photos on table settings to poster-sized prints mounted on the wall, photos add tons of interest to your wedding decor.

 If you've booked a session with me, hell to the yeah!
 I am more of a documentary style photographer and capturing natural moments in beautiful places is my bread and butter, so if there's anywhere particularly meaningful to you, let's go there!
 I'll give you some prompts and capture you being your best selves rather than having you spend the entire time posing, so prepare to frolic.